 The Canon camera is built up as a beginner-friendly way.
 On the top is the shutter-release button, rolling shutter, mode dial, multi-function, and movie shooting button.
 On the LCD side are AE lock, AF points selection, info button, quick control buttons, playback, and menu button.

 Thanks to the Canon EOS M50 vari angle touchscreen it’s easy to shoot in any angle and even for a selfie.
 Also, it has a built-in electronic viewfinder for regular shots.
 It has interchangeable lens capability.
-The standard lens for the Canon M50 is 15 – 45mm f/3.5 6.3.
+The standard lens for the camera is 15 – 45mm f/3.5 6.3.

-Overall Canon EOS M50 is light, easy to use (beginner-friendly), and doesn’t take much space in the bag.
+Overall it is light, easy to use (beginner-friendly), and doesn’t take much space in the bag.

 Shooting and performance